 I Googled “warrior women 19th century Africa” and found the Mino, an all-female military regiment in the Kingdom of Dahomey (present-day Benin, West Africa).
 The Mino were so fierce in battle that their European opponents called them “amazons” and they were on equal footing with their male military counterparts.
 This isn’t to say that the history wasn’t still problematic.
 But by making my new steampunk character a descendant of one of these women, I was able to use real history to act outside of the narrative the world had created for women who look like me.
 This character was also a chance to rethink Africa.

 When and where I grew up, Africa was Nelson Mandela and apartheid.
 It was children with distended bellies and flies crawling on their faces.
 As I got older, it was rocking a pleather medallion from the corner store and listening to Public Enemy, KRS-One, and X-Clan.
-The entire continent was nothing more than what I was force-fed by the media and what I selectively chose to allow into my sphere of influence.
-Delving into the history of African countries as it relates to the Victorian period and steampunk, and finding out how tribes fought to maintain their culture, traditions and homes in the face of European oppression has been and continues to be very eye-opening.
-And finding other African-Americans who were interested in incorporating African histories to represent their takes on steampunk has been reassuring.
+The entire continent was what I was force-fed by the western media and what I selectively chose to allow into my sphere of influence.
+Delving into the history of African countries as it relates to the Victorian period and steampunk, and finding out how tribes fought to maintain their culture, traditions, and homes in the face of European oppression has been and continues to be enlightening, and gives me a much deeper appreciation and understanding of the continent.
+Finding other African-Americans who were interested in incorporating African histories to represent their takes on steampunk has been reassuring.

 As a result of this meeting of the minds, I’m a member of Airship Ashanti, the flagship of the Ashanti Air Corps in service to Yaa Asantewaa.
 The ship’s history is based on the story of the Akan Kingdom of the Ashanti (Ghana) and its long-standing battle with the British.
 In 1874, England established control over many areas of Ghana, assigning them the status of “British Gold Coast.”
 The Ashanti had won more than a few battles, but were defeated in the final battle of the Ashanti Uprising in 1902.
 Although the Ashanti saw their lands annexed after the uprising, they continued to rule themselves with little interference from the British, but the British Governor, Frederick Mitchell Hodgson, demanded the Ashanti turn over the Golden Throne — the symbol of Ashanti sovereignty.
 The Ashanti refused and after christening Her Royal Airship (HRA) Ashanti in 1903, Yaa Asantewaa charged the crew with protecting the Golden Throne and keeping it out of British hands (just to be clear, this is the fictional portion of our program).